cornell-netlab/MicroP4/README.md

 ### 1. Install dependencies and download μP4
 #### 1.1 Dependencies
-The dependencies for μP4 as the same as those required for P4.
+The dependencies for μP4 are the same as those required for the reference P4 compiler.
 We list the steps here for Ubuntu 18.04:
 ```bash
 sudo apt-get install cmake g++ git automake libtool libgc-dev bison flex libfl-dev libgmp-dev \
    libboost-dev libboost-iostreams-dev libboost-graph-dev llvm pkg-config python python-scapy \